jonnor/datascience-master/README.md

 * [dspguru FIR implementation](https://dspguru.com/dsp/faqs/fir/implementation/), some tricks in C
 * [TIIR filters](https://ccrma.stanford.edu/~jos/tiirts/TIIR_Filters.html), truncated IIRs.
 Using two IIRs to get the response of an FIR filter, but with fewer calculations.
+* Search a problemsolving for fully-observable,deterministic,known environments.
+Solution is a sequence of actions that lead to the goal.
+`SMA*`, simplified memory-limited A* graph search.
+Optimal with *admissible* heuristic, and a robust solution for many problems.
+Challenge is in defining a good heuristic function (and meaningful path distances).
+Must be non-negative, never overestimate, respect 'triangle equality', and h(goal) = 0.
+The heuristic determines overall performance, and can be evaluated by looking at the effective branching factor on example problems.
+How many nodes are evaluated versus path length to reach a solution.
+Should be quite small.
+One method for developing heuristic is to transform the problem to a simplified version, by removing restrictions/rules.
+If the problem is defined in a formal language, it is possible to automatically derive such simplified versions.
+One can use a composed heuristic function which takes the max of a family of heuristic functions.
+Heuristics can also be made using a database of solutions to subproblems.
+Heuristics can be learned by creating a prediction model between feature(s) of a state and the distance to the goal.
+When using multiple features, often use linear weighted combinations to get one number.
+= Chapter 3, AI A Modern Approach.

 ## Interesting subproblems